vanamamohith/vanamamohith/README.md

 -->
 #### I am very passionate about Technology, So after my undergraduation I worked as a Developer.
 I want to gain more knowledge in Technology, So I took Computer Science in Master's at Northwest Missouri State University and want to be as a Full Stack Developer.

-#### Coming to my Acitivities, I love playing Badminton and sometimes I do Art.
-I have few collections of my pencil art, Clay art and Crayon art.
+#### Coming to my Acitivities, I love playing Badminton and I do Art.
+I have few collections of my Art.
 ## Clay Art ![Clay Art](Clay.jpeg)

 ## Pencil art ![Pencil art](Pencil1.jpeg)